tweag/python-monorepo-example/content/blog/2019-07-17-codestatistics.md

 ---
-title: "Revelations from repetition: <br/>Source code headers in Haskell and Python"
+title: "Revelations from repetition:  Source code headers in Haskell and Python"
 shortTitle: "Revelations from repetition"
 author: "Simeon Carstens, Matthias Meschede"
-tags: data-science
+tags: [data-science]
 description: "Every day we write repetitive code.
 A lot of it is boilerplate that you write only to satisfy your compiler/interpreter.
 But how do languages differ in their boilerplate content?
 We explore these questions using data sets of Python and Haskell code."
 ---